-Here are 15 fun things to do in Phoenix Arizona from outdoor adventures to fascinating museums to adults-only and kid-friendly activities.
+These 15 fun things to do in Phoenix Arizona include outdoor adventures, fascinating museums, and adult-only and kid-friendly activities.
 Phoenix is a booming desert city with a cool vibe and plenty of great year-round activities.

 Phoenix recently surpassed Philadelphia as the fifth largest US city and local tour guides mention the historical five C’s—climate, copper, cattle, citrus, and cotton.

-We were hosted guests of Visit Phoenix but this content is carefully crafted with the McCool Travel audience in mind.
+We were hosted guests of Visit Phoenix but this content is carefully crafted for the McCool Travel audience.